Patient Forms

 Treatment For Teeth Grinding at Metropolitan Center for Complete Dentistry

-There are a number of treatment options for people affected by bruxism.
+There are several treatment options for people affected by bruxism.
 One of the first steps in teeth grinding treatment is to stop the patient from grinding or clenching the teeth.
-Often this is accomplished with a mouthguard or night guard.
+Often, this is accomplished with a mouthguard or night guard.
 Another step is to correct the source of the problem, be it malocclusion, environmental factors, or TMJ disorder.
 Finally, Dr. Upadya will fix any damage that has occurred to teeth.

 Diagnosing Teeth Grinding

-Dr. Upadya is often able to diagnose teeth grinding through a simple visual examination.
+Dr. Upadya can often diagnose teeth grinding through a simple visual examination.
 There are common, tell-tale signs of teeth grinding.
-When bruxism is identified as a problem either by the patient or dentist, Dr. Upadya will use state-of-the-art diagnostic equipment to determine the underlying cause for concern to create a customized treatment plan.
+When bruxism is identified as a problem either by the patient or the dentist, Dr. Upadya will use state-of-the-art diagnostic equipment to determine the underlying cause for concern to create a customized treatment plan.

 Teeth Grinding Mouthguard

-A mouthguard, or night guard, for teeth grinding, is one of the most common treatments for bruxism.
-These are removable appliances that are custom-made to fit over your teeth and prevent teeth grinding.
+A mouthguard, or night guard, for teeth grinding is one of the most common treatments for bruxism.
+These removable appliances are custom-made to fit over your teeth and prevent teeth grinding.
 Mouthguards are typically worn at night, though some patients do benefit from wearing mouthguards during the day, particularly in high-stress situations such as while driving.

 Repairing the Damage

-unfortunately, if teeth grinding goes undiagnosed for a long time it can cause a lot of damage to your teeth.
-Worn down, broken, and chipped teeth need to be repaired to prevent even further complex dental issues.
+Unfortunately, if teeth grinding goes undiagnosed for a long time, it can cause a lot of damage to your teeth.
+Worn down, broken, and chipped teeth must be repaired to prevent even further complex dental issues.
 Dr. Raj Upadya will use dental crowns, porcelain veneers, or cosmetic bonding to repair teeth and give you back a healthy, functional, and beautiful smile.
-Once your teeth are repaired, it is very important to wear your mouthguard to protect your new teeth.
+Once your teeth are repaired, wearing your mouthguard to protect your new teeth is very important.

 Teeth Grinding FAQs